HexaField/web-physx-old/README.md

+# DEPRECATED
+in favour of a better approach https://github.com/HexaField/web-physx

 # web-physx - WORK IN PROGRESS
 Multi-threaded PhysX in the browser and node with fast behavior logic and minimal wrapping.